 First aid supplies for any minor injuries that may occur while students are in attendance are available at all times.
-Students who have a medical history of illness requiring special attention should notify the Executive Chef prior to or at orientation.
-Auguste Escoffier School of Culinary Arts makes available to students a 24/7 counseling service, WellConnect, by Student Resource Services.
-Students are encouraged to contact Student Resource Services for any needs that may prevent the student from being successful.
+Students who have a medical history of illness requiring special attention should notify the Student Services Coordinator prior to or at orientation.
+A list of resources can be obtained by visiting Student Resource Services.

 This includes, but is not limited to, issues regarding balancing work, school and life, relationship and parenting concerns, stress and anxiety, legal concerns, drug counseling, financial hardship, etc.